 Sometimes I leave the house without dinner in the slow cooker.
-For days like that this pasta sauce is easy to put together and tastes like you really put a ton of effort into it.
+For days like that, this pasta sauce is easy to put together and tastes like you really put a ton of effort into it.
 In fact, it’s good enough to serve at your next dinner party!

 Tip: Hate trying to carve a giant winter squash?
 Worry about cutting yourself?
 Some winter squash are huge and cutting them can be intimidating.
-Next time try softening it up in the oven first.
+Next time, try softening it up in the oven first.
 Poke holes in your squash, place on a cookie sheet, and cook for 15 to 20 minutes at 375 degrees.
-Take it out and let it cool enough that you can touch it.
+Take it out and let it cool enough so that you can touch it.
 You should be able to slice through it much easier.
 You can also use pre-cooked purée from your slow cooker!

 - 2 cups winter squash, peeled seeded and chopped (or pre-cooked purée)

 - 1 tablespoon Better Than Bouillon No Chicken Base (or other vegan chick’n base)